Making Voice-Over PowerPoints Easy!

-As part of the Health Professions Educator (HPE) Series (offered by TEACH and intended for educators who teach through Carilion, Virginia Tech Carilion School of Medicine & Research Institute), Dr. Corey Heitz has presented several practical and informative lectures aimed at sharing interactive learning resources with faculty.
-The PowerPoint presentations and archived recordings are available on the TEACH webpage.
+As part of the Health Professions Educator (HPE) Series (offered by TEACH and intended for educators who teach through Carilion, Virginia Tech Carilion School of Medicine & Research Institute), there are several practical and informative lectures aimed at sharing interactive learning resources with faculty.
+The PowerPoint presentations and archived recordings are available on the TEACH webpage, click here.

 Introduction to Academic Technologies

 Did you know that Carilion has an Academic Technologies department?
 Our goal is to promote good instructional design and encourage and support the use of technology to improve teaching and learning throughout Carilion Clinic.
 We do this several ways.
 Most importantly, we help faculty apply instructional design principles to the design, development, implementation, and evaluation of their course materials.

 Instructional designers have expertise in applying research-based principles and best practices to the design, development, implementation, and evaluation of educational experiences.
 We can provide consultation and support during the design and development of these experiences and make recommendations for strategies and technologies to meet specific learning objectives.
 These experiences can take the form of lessons, workshops, courses, or programs and can be delivered face-to-face or online through a system such as Blackboard.

 In a nutshell, here are some of the things we can help you with: